Building a GraphQL API with HotChocolate - Part 3

 7}

-Here, we straightforwardly state the existence of an entity of type "customer" with three attributes.
+Here, we straightforwardly state the existence of an entity of type "customer" with three attributes: id, name and age.

 Important 1